Lucki-Media/Royal-Apps/README.md

 3.Run npm run dev in your terminal.

-4.Please create an .env file.
+4.Please copy paste .env.example and name it as .env file.

 5.Create database in your local mysql.